sdpalley/docs.erisindustries.com/tutorials/services-making.md

 })
 ```

-Copy this as the new app.js. **Protip:** Get it (after `rm app.js`) with `curl -X GET https://raw.githubusercontent.com/eris-ltd/coding/master/contracts/idi/new_app.js -o app.js`.
+Copy this as the new `app.js`. **Protip:** Get it (after `rm app.js`) with `curl -X GET https://raw.githubusercontent.com/eris-ltd/coding/master/contracts/idi/new_app.js -o app.js`.

 Note the changes between this script and the previous script.
 We've removed the interactive feature and replaced it with a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API server.

 In addition, we will be populating two variables from environment variables.
 In `docker`-land we often use environment variables as an easy way to get containers running how we want them.

 With that in mind, when you're crafting services for to be used in docker, it is generally a good idea to use env variables for when you want to answer the "how should I be running" question.
-Obviously many services will also use config files, but for eris systems we generally find it is better when crafting services to override config files with envirnoment variables (and to override those with flags).
+Obviously many services will also use config files, but for eris systems we generally find it is better when crafting services to override config files with environment variables (and to override those with flags).

 # A Quick Test

-Lets do a quick test to make sure everything appears to be running correctly before we build this script into a docker image and subsequently into an eris service.
+Let's do a quick test to make sure everything appears to be running correctly before we build this script into a docker image and subsequently into an eris service.

-## Step 1: Get the Chain On.
+## Step 1: Get the Chain On

 ```bash
 eris chains ls
 ```

-If your simplechain is running then you're chain is on, please skip to the last step in this `Quick Test` section.
+If your simplechain is running, then you're chain is on, please skip to the last step in this `Quick Test` section.

-If your simplechain is present but not running then just start it with.
+If your simplechain is present but not running, then just start it with:

 ```bash
 eris chains start simplechain
 ```

-If your simplechain is not present then just start it with.
+If your simplechain is not present, then just start it with:

 ```bash
 eris chains new simplechain --dir simplechain
 ```

 As usual, `eris` is a quiet tool.
-Let's make sure our chain is running.
+Let's make sure our chain is running:

 ```bash
 eris chains ls
 ```

-## Step 2: Deploy the Contracts.
+## Step 2: Deploy the Contracts

 Let's get our address as in previous tutorials: